drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 # File organization

-Data and results of the experiment and data analysis:
+Data item and results of the experiment and data analysis:

-1. Training data for classifier.xlsx comprises 1165 QA-AT posts (with URL links) and 1200 non QA-AT posts collected from Stack Overflow.
+1. `Training data for classifier.xlsx` comprises 1165 QA-AT posts (with URL links) and 1200 non QA-AT posts collected from Stack Overflow.

-2. AT related terms.pdf
+2. `AT related terms.pdf`
 comprises AT names and their related terms.
 AT names are used for searching QA-AT posts, and AT related terms are used for dictionary training.

-3. QA related term.zip
+3. `QA related term.zip`
 comprises QAs and their related terms.
 QAs are used for eight high-level QAs identification, and QA related terms are used for dictionary training.

-4. The output of the trained dictionary.pdf comprises the sensitive terms of QAs and ATs in the dictionary trained by the 1741 architectural posts.
+4. `The output of the trained dictionary.pdf` comprises the sensitive terms of QAs and ATs in the dictionary trained by the 1741 architectural posts.

-5. QA-AT posts labelling and encoding.mx20 is the results of QA-AT posts labelling and encoding that were analyzed by the MAXQDA tool.
+5. `QA-AT posts labelling and encoding.mx20` is the results of QA-AT posts labelling and encoding that were analyzed by the MAXQDA tool.
 We analyzed and coded the considerations discussed in QA-AT posts and the relationships between QAs and ATs.
 Particularly, the relationships between ATs and QAs can be found in the group named "ATs->QAs" in the coding results.
 The file can be opened by MAXQDA 2020, which are available at https://www.maxqda.com/ for download.
 You may also use the free 14-day trial version of MAXQDA 2020, which is available at https://www.maxqda.com/trial for download.

-6. Experiment result.txt
+6. `Experiment result.txt`
 comprises the binary classification results of six machine learning methods.

-7. Architectural posts.xlsx
+7. `Architectural posts.xlsx`
 comprises the architectural posts for dictionary training that crawled from Stack Overflow.

-8. Uising dic training data for classifier.xlsx comprises original training dataset (data item 1) and unseen but QA and AT relevant terms of the trained dictionary (date item 4).
+8. `Using dictionary training data for classifier.xlsx` comprises original training dataset (data item 1) and unseen but QA and AT relevant terms of the trained dictionary (date item 4).

 # Experiment replication steps